 Today, Northstar House steers an eclectic mix of locals—and visitors—of all ages to the northern end of the Fall Creek neighborhood, just around the corner from Ithaca Falls, to enjoy dinner or Sunday brunch and the “lively libations and nice, nice vibes” promised by the restaurant’s motto.

-BLUE OYSTER CULTIVATION
+BLUE OYSTER CULTIVATION/MUSHROOM SPIRITS DISTILLERY

 HAWI